knulii/snowpuppy/doc/README.md

-Snowpuppycoin Core
+SnowPuppyCoin Core
 ==========

-This is the official reference wallet for Snowpuppycoin digital currency and comprises the backbone of the Snowpuppycoin peer-to-peer network.
-You can [download Snowpuppycoin Core](https://www.snowpuppycoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for SnowPuppyCoin digital currency and comprises the backbone of the SnowPuppyCoin peer-to-peer network.
+You can [download SnowPuppyCoin Core](https://www.snowpuppycoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Snowpuppycoin on your native platform.
+The following are some helpful notes on how to run SnowPuppyCoin on your native platform.

 ### Unix